Skip to content

 Using scenario comparators

-Let us imagine a typical situation where the pipeline configuration pipeline_cfg has been created using datanode_cfg as one of its data node configurations.
-At the scenario configuration level, you can define a function that compares the results for the various scenarios (entities) created with this config.
+Let us imagine a typical situation where the task configuration task_cfg has been created using datanode_cfg as one of its data node configurations.
+At the scenario configuration level, you can define a function that compares the results for the various scenarios (entities) created with this configuration.
 You simply need to define such a function in the comparators field.
 Here’s an example below:

 1